Liana Millu

 Liana Millu (born Millul; Pisa, 21 December 1914 – 6 February 2005) was a Jewish-Italian journalist, World War II resistance fighter and Holocaust survivor.
-She is best known for her autobiography Smoke over Birkenau.
+She is best known for her 1947 autobiography Smoke over Birkenau, translated to English as Smoke over Birkenau.

 Biography

 Millu was raised by her grandparents, and spent most of her life in Genoa.
 Her surname at birth was Millul, but she later changed it to Millu for her pseudonym.
 She worked as a journalist for Il Telegrafo and schoolteacher.

 In 1943, Millu joined the Italian partisans.
 She was arrested in 1944 and deported to Auschwitz-Birkenau in Poland.

 After the war, Millu returned to Italy and became an author.
 Her work is included in the Italian anthology, Twentieth-Century Ligurian Writers.